refael-kohen/k_means_attack/README.md

-# k_means_attack
+# k-means-attack

-A compact Python project that simulates an adversarial k-means-attack on one-dimensional datasets.
-The code generates synthetic datasets (uniform or bimodal Gaussian mixture), runs a k-means heuristic for two clusters, simulates deletion of the largest points by an adversary, and attempts to reconstruct cluster membership / integer parameters from the remaining data.
+A Python project that simulates an adversarial k-means attack on one-dimensional datasets.
+The code generates synthetic datasets (uniform or bimodal Gaussian mixtures), runs a k-means heuristic for two clusters, simulates deletion of the largest points by an adversary, and attempts to reconstruct cluster membership by solving the equations via integer substitution.

 ---